TongDaDa/easy-emoji/README.md

 }
 ```

-😄，For above example, apparently we only need the **emojiData to map its styles to the element**, yeah, it's enough for some
+😄For above example, apparently we only need the **emojiData to map its styles to the element**, yeah, it's enough for some
 simple situations, actually it load a **sprites** which including `877 emojis` and the size is about **800+kb and 2.4MB
 corresponding to `1x.png` and `2x.png`**.